zKillboard/zkilljs/README.md

 - LastHour page (does anyone even use this?!)
 - Login/Logout
 - API removal
-- Tickets
 - Payments history
 - Other account settings
 - Add random hull destruction sound
+- Add link to view raw killmail API
+- Add link to save a killmail's fit (when logged in)
+- Add External links, copy fit, etc.

 #### Overview Page
 - Statistics, Ships, ISK, Involved Pct, Ranks for each w/ Kills/Losses, Dangerous/Snuggly Bar, Gangs/Solo Bar
-- Most Valuable Kills
-- Recent Kills (paginated)
 - Heat Map
 - Top Chars, Corps, Ships, Systems, Locations
-- Menu: All, Kills, Losses, Trophies(?), Top, Ranks, Stats (use label dropdown?), Supers (maybe? alliances)
+- Menu: Trophies(?), Ranks, Stats (use label dropdown?)

 #### Done
+- Most Valuable Kills
+- Recent Kills (paginated)
+- implement ztop
 - Searching
 - implement redis searching for names
 - Char Info
 - Top chars, corps, allis, ships
+- Tickets (will not be implemented, we now use Discord)
+- Menu: All, Kills, Losses, Top

 ### Probably won't do
 - Map (will need a complete overhaul, so big big maybe)
 - trophies
-- implement hasSupers to show hasSupers on alli/corp pages (maybe, really only used by an elite few)
+- implement hasSupers to show hasSupers on alli/corp pages (maybe, really only used by an elite few) and can be done with advanced search now